How to marry a star: probabilistic constraints for meaning in context: Situation description systems for word meaning in context: Selectional constraints only

-\paragraph{Concepts.} We assume that ``word meanings are made up of pieces of conceptual structure''~\citep[p.391]{Murphy:02}.
-So at a coarse-grained level, a word occurrence evokes a concept, which disambiguates the word.
-For example the word \textit{star} may evoke (among other things) either a \emph{well-known person} concept or a \emph{sun} concept.
-We further assume that concepts store knowledge about concept members, some of which comes in the form of possible entailments.
-If a discourse referent is a \textit{star} in the \textit{sun} sense, then it is also a \textit{sun}, and is often \textit{made of plasma}.

-\paragraph{Semantic roles.} Semantic roles characterize the participants of events by the way they are involved.
+In this and the following sections we show how to use situation description systems (SDSs) to specify constraints on word meaning in context.
+We start with SDSs that only use selectional constraints.
+For now, all nodes in the graphical model have values that are either concepts or semantic roles, so we should briefly comment on what we mean by concepts and semantic roles.
+We assume that ``word meanings are made up of pieces of conceptual structure''~\citep[p.391]{Murphy:02}.
+So at a coarse-grained level, a word occurrence evokes a \emph{concept}, which disambiguates the word. \emph{Semantic roles} characterize the participants of events by the way they are involved.
 There are many proposals which spell out the set of semantic roles one should assume, as well as their level of granularity.
-We do not need to commit to any particular semantic role inventory, it suffices to assume that some concepts are associated with semantic roles, with role labels that could be specific to the concept or general across concepts.
-Crucially, we assume that semantic roles characterize the goodness of role fillers through selectional constraints.
-Following models from psycholinguistics, including \citet{McRaeThemrolesAsConcepts} and \citet{Pado:09} we assume these constraints are actually selectional \emph{preferences} and model them probabilistically, as a distribution over concepts that could fill the role.
+We do not need to commit to any particular semantic role inventory, it is enough to assume that there is some overall finite set of semantic roles, and that some concepts are associated with semantic roles, with role labels that could be specific to the concept or general across concepts.
+Here, we use roles that are specific to their concept, like \textsc{sleep-theme}, so we do not have to engage with the question of the granularity of semantic roles.
+We assume that semantic roles characterize the goodness of role fillers through selectional constraints.
+Following models from psycholinguistics, including \citet{McRaeThemrolesAsConcepts} and \citet{Pado:09} we assume these constraints are often selectional \emph{preferences} rather than hard constraints.

-\paragraph{Scenarios.} Scenarios hold knowledge about groups of events that usually happen together, and the kinds of participants that are usually involved.
-Knowledge like this is discussed in psychology under the name of \emph{generalized event knowledge}~\citep{McRae:LLC}, in artificial intelligence as scripts or narrative schemas~\citep{schank_abelson77,Chambers:08}, and in some of the frames of FrameNet~\citep{Fillmore:Framenet}.
-We hypothesize that scenario knowledge is what disambiguates sentences like \emph{an athlete ran to a ball} (example \ref{ex:ray} above).